frances-y-h/good-hikes/README.md

 #### Express Validator

 Express Validator is powerful yet simple.
-Good Hikes makes sure when users are signing up, loggin in, and creating new reviews, proper values has been inserted.
+Good Hikes makes sure when users are signing up, logging in, and creating new reviews, proper values have been inserted.

 #### PostgreSQL